 How often should I water succulents indoors?
 Every 7-14 days in spring and summer, every 3-5 weeks in autumn and winter.
 Always check the soil first - if it’s not completely dry 2 inches down, wait.
 The calendar is a starting point; the soil is the truth.

 Why are my succulent leaves wrinkled?
-Wrinkled or puckered leaves mean she’s thirsty.
-Give her a thorough watering (until water drains out the bottom) and the leaves should plump back up within 24-48 hours.
+Wrinkled or puckered leaves usually mean the plant is thirsty.
+Give it a thorough watering (until water drains out the bottom) and the leaves should plump back up within 24-48 hours.
 If they’re soft or mushy rather than just wrinkled, that’s overwatering - two very different situations that can look similar at first glance.
 Use the leaf diagnosis guide above to tell them apart.

 Can succulents survive indoors without direct sunlight?
 Some can.
 Haworthia and Gasteria genuinely do well in bright indirect light.
 Most other succulents, especially Echeveria, Sedum, and Crassula, will stretch and decline without direct sun.
 A grow light is the best solution if your windows are limited.